pannxe/miavisc/README.md

 ## References

 - Kunal Dawn.
 (2023). **Build a Video to Slides Converter Application using the Power of Background Estimation and Frame Differencing in OpenCV**. _LearnOpenCV_.
 Accessed April 1st, 2025.
 [Link](https://learnopencv.com/video-to-slides-converter-using-background-subtraction/).
-- [binh234/video2slides](https://github.com/binh234/video2slides) — This project is inspired by this program and a lot of references are taken from this work.
+- [binh234/video2slides](https://github.com/binh234/video2slides) — Miavisc is inspired by this program and a lot of references are taken from this work.
   Any comparison to this program is purely educational and mean no offense to its author.